—

 <attachment>_dataattribute name has been extracted intoAttacher#data_attribute, so that it’s possible to override. -

-#convert_before_writeand#convert_after_readon the Attacher, so that it can be easily overriden in ORM plugins. -
+The value conversion around the data attribute has been refactored into convert_before_write and convert_after_read on the Attacher, so that it can be easily overriden in ORM plugins.

 Work around aws-sdk gem failing if the